burzum/cakephp-payments-plugin/readme.md

 Contact us to get your plugin reviewed and added to this list if it matches the acceptance criteria.
 A good processor has proper value validation, error handling and logging.

-There are not commercial processors available yet.
+There are no commercial processors available yet.

 ## Implementing your processor based on this API